Does Your Season Change When Your Hair Color Changes?

 Okay, so let’s say that your change was fairly subtle.
 Believe it or not, it does still have an effect.
 I’m a prime example of this.
 For the past year, I’ve been struggling what to do with my hair as I’ve become quite gray (like 85%).
 Should I embrace the gray or cover it up?
 While pondering this question, I was dying it myself.
 I chose a color that accurately matched my eyebrow color.
 The problem was that it wasn’t very bright.
 After a friend of mine told me very firmly that I needed to do something with my hair, I went to a hairdresser who brought me back to a bright blonde.

 This fairly subtle change, resulted in a change in my “best” casual neutral too.
 Casual neutrals tend to be a lighter neutral – a version of tan or gray.
-With my more neutral hair, my best casual neutral was a grayed taupe (right), but the hair change resulted in my best being closer to beige (left).
-Having a custom fan, I was able to easily change out the swatch.
-Both swatches are from Spring color palettes, and the change isn’t huge, but it has resulted in which neutral blazer or cardigan works best on me and that does make a difference!
+With my more neutral hair, my best casual neutral was a medium taupe, but the hair change resulted in my best being a bit lighter and brighter.
+Both swatches are part of a Light Summer’s color palette and still work for me with changed hair, it’s just which casual neutral is most harmonious.
+The change isn’t huge, but it has resulted in which neutral blazer or cardigan works best on me and that does make a difference in how I feel!

 2nd example of how changing your hair changes how you wear color

-Another way that hair color affects how you wear clothes, is with value contrast.
-My beautiful Jewel-toned Summer client used to have dark hair and light skin, so she looked amazing when wearing high contrast clothing.
+Another way that hair color affects how you wear clothes, is with how much contrast you have between your hair and skin.
+My beautiful Cool Summer client used to have dark hair and light skin, so she looked amazing when wearing high contrast clothing.
 Think black and white together.
 She also could rock an all neutral look.
-Now that she is fully gray, she no longer has high contrast.
-She now needs medium colors mixed with dark or light.
-Her best color scheme is neutral plus a color.
+Now that she is fully gray, she no longer has that level of contrast, so all neutrals tend to wash her out.
+She now needs to add a color to shine.
 It was great to see her light up as she noticed the difference when we were doing her closet.
-She’d always been a fairly natural beauty and was thinking that she might need to start wearing more makeup.
-Once she started wearing color (and her specific colors) she didn’t need makeup, because she literally glowed!
+She’d always been a natural beauty and was thinking that she might need to start wearing more makeup.
+Once she started adding a pop of color (and her specific colors) to her look, she didn’t need makeup, because she literally glowed!

-By the way, your value contrast can also change with a tan.
+By the way, the amount of contrast you have (difference between hair and skin color) can also change with a tan.
 So, how you wear your colors in summer versus winter can change as you become more or less contrasted.
 Blondes tend to increase their contrast while brunettes decrease their contrast.
 Same as with hair, your season doesn’t change, but how you wear your colors will.
-Since value and color contrast are such an important part of feeling great in your colors, it is included in my custom color analysis services.

 I would love to hear about your color and hair struggles in the comments!